 – e-Health Research 2016 Conference, Paris FR

-Dr. Pillay is the first President of the International Society of Healthcare Entrepreneurship Education and Research (ISHEER), a Harvard Advanced Leadership Fellow in Health Innovation and Editor in Chief of the Journal of Innovation and Entrepreneurship in Health.
-He is an acclaimed and sought after keynote and public speaker.
+Dr. Pillay is the Founding President of the American Health Innovation Academy, a Harvard Advanced Leadership Fellow in Health Innovation and the Editor in Chief of the Journal of Innovation and Entrepreneurship in Health.
+He is a highly acclaimed and sought-after keynote and public speaker.

 We are living through what is arguably the most challenging time for the health care industry.
 Most health systems consistently underperform on one or more dimensions of performance related to the process of care delivery as well as outcomes.
 The healthcare industry, propelled by the politico-legislative turbulence in addition to economic, socio-demographic and technological forces, is transforming at a velocity that is catching many organizations unprepared.
 Current clinical, business operational and financial models are rapidly becoming redundant as the future begins to take shape.
 In this keynote, Dr Pillay paints a positive vision of the future of healthcare.
 A perfect storm driven by the convergence of policy, provider models, payer innovations and the rise of consumerism that is resulting in a move from the historical zero-sum approach in healthcare to a period of explosive connectedness, alignment and synergism.
 He will walk you through a succinct analysis of Trump’s proposed healthcare plan, and through the lens of disruptive technologies and the IOT, and emerging care delivery and payment models, illustrate how for the very first time in healthcare, policy, provider and payer strategies and innovations may be aligning with consumerism and a market based approach to healthcare.
 His keynote is brought to life with demonstrations of validated and emerging technologies that are disrupting healthcare interspersed with real world examples of emerging and converging provider and payer models.